A few things I plan to work on when I’m finished with several things I’m already working on.

 The Impresario (stage version)

 In my own opinion, this poem-story has great potential as a musical.
 Maybe that’s pie in the sky.
-(I’ve already got four songs in mind.)
+(I’ve already got songs in mind.)

 If you’re a publisher, or an agent, a seeker of illustrations, or an impresario, and you’ve stumbled across this site, I’m unsigned.
 Check the contact form on my author page.